ancap-ch/from-en/tl/Universally Preferable Behaviour/p03_ch05_parallels.md

 ### Solutions

 We can choose to believe that the government is both a necessary and a moral institution.
-We can choose to believe that, without government, society will collapse into “anarchy,” and the world will dissolve into a war of all against all.
+We can choose to believe that, without government, society will collapse into “anarchy”, and the world will dissolve into a war of all against all.
 We can choose to believe that without the government, there will be no roads, no education, no healthcare, no old-age pensions, no libraries, no protection of property and so on.

 Similar superstitions, of course, have retarded the progress of mankind throughout history.
 The most significant precursor to what UPB reveals about the government is what science revealed about religion.

-As science began to practically postulate a universe that could run without a god, all manner of hysterics clamoured that the end of the world was nigh, that society would collapse into “anarchy,” and that civilisation would dissolve into a war of all against all.
+As science began to practically postulate a universe that could run without a god, all manner of hysterics clamoured that the end of the world was nigh, that society would collapse into “anarchy”, and that civilisation would dissolve into a war of all against all.

 Any time a system that justifies power can be conceived of running *without* that power, all those who profit from the manipulation of that power cry out that without them, all is lost.